Basketball, Identitarianism, and the New Cold War

 After warning that the “weaponized sensitivity” of the left will “push [voters] toward Donald Trump,” Shriver brags about her willingness to “defend the right of neo-Nazis to march down Main Street,” as though to tolerate Nazi ideology is virtuous.
 It’s an easy boast to make so long as “neo-Nazis” remain an abstract and unthreatening rhetorical device, but now that they’re actually starting to crawl out of the woodwork one wonders whether Shriver really would in fact be willing to defend the right of neo-Nazis to, say, organise conferences in Washington.
 As long as they’re not identitarian millennials, I suppose.

 Ultimately, this notion that identity politics and/or political correctness (the two are apparently interchangeable) has gone too far and pushed the American electorate to nominate Donald Trump is simply the means by which America’s faux-progressive liberal establishment has attempted to admonish the radical left for its own pathetic failures.
-Sam Harris may try to pin the blame on out-of-control identitarianism, but it is he, the archetypal liberal interventionist and staunch guardian of the status quo, who has been exposed as a fraud.
-Harris endorsed Hillary Clinton over Bernie Sanders (his main criticism of Clinton being that that she is not Islamophobic enough!) because he simply cannot imagine a future divorced from neoliberal capitalism and American imperialism.
+Sam Harris may try to pin the blame on out-of-control identitarianism, but it is he, the archetypal “liberal interventionist” (racist imperialist) and staunch guardian of the status quo, who is out of step with reality.
+Harris endorsed Hillary Clinton over Bernie Sanders (his main criticism of Clinton being that that she is not Islamophobic enough!) because he simply cannot tolerate a future divorced from capitalism and American imperialism.
 Speaking of which…

 An additional and perhaps even more poisonous narrative that has gained traction in recent months concerns alleged Russian interference in US politics.
 The Kremlin has apparently harnessed new and powerful political technology to fuck the minds not only of its Russian subjects but also of innocent Americans!
 Adam Curtis’ new film Hypernormalisation has taken this narrative and run with it.
 Curtis (who, it should be noted, does not identify as a “leftist” and is “very suspicious of the left”) cites Peter Pomerantsev as his source on the nature of Putin’s postmodern dictatorship.

 In addition to being guilty of the very charge he levels at the Kremlin, Pomerantsev’s media analysis could do with some work.
-By postulating a hypodermic model of media effects (in which ideological messages are “injected” into the audience simply by virtue of being disseminated), Pomerantsev reveals himself to be out of step with the very field in which he claims expertise.
-In the 1960s, British cultural studies swept aside the Frankfurt School’s notion of a passive and manipulated audience, conceiving instead of an active audience that creates meaning and the popular.
-In other words, Pomerantsev’s account of the media and its effects is decades out of date.
+By postulating a hypodermic model of media effects (in which ideological messages are “injected” into the audience simply by virtue of being disseminated), Pomerantsev reveals himself to be decades behind the very field in which he claims expertise (in the 1960s, British cultural studies swept aside the Frankfurt School’s notion of a passive and manipulated audience, conceiving instead of an active audience that creates meaning and the popular).

-This New Cold War narrative, in which Russia manipulated the 2016 American presidential election with its avant-garde propaganda machinery, is yet another red herring intended to deflect criticisms of the Democratic Party establishment and its unending parade of corruption scandals while furthering the interests of the FPI for good measure.
-The American political establishment does not require the Kremlin’s assistance to derail democracy.
+This New Cold War narrative, in which Russia supposedly manipulated the 2016 American presidential election with its avant-garde propaganda machinery, is yet another red herring intended to deflect criticisms of the Democratic Party establishment and its unending parade of corruption scandals while furthering the interests of the FPI for good measure.
+The American ruling class does not require the Kremlin’s assistance to derail democracy.

-Donald Trump is obviously not an ideal president, but his opponent, the uniquely qualified corrupt Hillary Clinton, a war-obsessed, incoherent, corporate-sponsored monster hated by all but the richest Americans, was not a real alternative.
-As Žižek has pointed out several times, as bad as Trump’s presidency will no doubt be, a Clinton presidency would have been worse still because it would have resulted in political inertia.
-The post-election protests we’ve seen would not have approached this scale had Clinton won; America would instead have breathed a sigh of relief and carried on as though nothing had happened.
-If “the true loser is the liberal elite,” then some sort of victory can surely be salvaged from this mess.
+Donald Trump is obviously not an ideal president, but his opponent, the “uniquely qualified” Hillary Clinton, a war-obsessed, incoherent, corporate-sponsored monster hated by all but the richest Americans, was not a real alternative.
+As celebrity crypto-fascist and liberal-left darling Slavoj Žižek has pointed out several times, though Trump’s presidency will no doubt be very bad indeed, a Clinton presidency would have been worse still because it would have resulted in political inertia.
+The post-election protests we’ve seen would not have approached this scale had Clinton won; the American electorate would instead have breathed a sigh of relief and carried on as though nothing had happened.
+If “the true loser is the liberal elite,” then some sort of victory can surely be salvaged from this pathetic mess.

-I don’t care for any theories about global Trumpism, not because I’m blind to the effects of neoliberal capitalism, but because they presume a popularity that Donald Trump simply doesn’t possess.
+I don’t care for any theories about global Trumpism, not because I’m blind to the divide-and-conquer techniques of the capitalist class, but because they presume a popularity that Donald Trump simply doesn’t possess.
 He was the most loathed presidential candidate in recorded history according to Gallup, and he lost the popular vote in a year when nearly half of American voters abstained, failing to attract the millions of voters who couldn’t bring themselves to endorse Clinton.
 He has been awarded the presidency not because America’s flyover states are irredeemable hotbeds of racism and misogyny (and to say this is not to romanticise the American working class), but because America’s distinctly undemocratic Electoral College intervened to deliver this festering toilet bowl of a country the president it so richly deserves: a vulgar game show host.